 - Some airplane seat locations simply are better than others.
 The better ones offer more legroom; the worst ones are next to the bathroom and don't recline.
-When you're ready to select your seats, go to Seat Guru, navigate to your airline and then select the type of craft assigned to your flight.
+When you're ready to select your seats, go to Seat Guru, navigate to your airline and then identify the type of craft assigned to your flight.
 You'll get a schematic of the plane that lists good seats, seats with drawbacks, and poor seats to help guide your decision.

 - Understand that airlines fly different types of equipment, with different seating configurations.
 Air Canada's modern and comfortable Embraer jets, for example, only have four seats per row, two on either side of the aisle.
 British Airways' Boeing 737s have six seats per row, with three on either side of the aisle — making one out of every three seats the dreaded center one.
 Larger jets, such as American Airlines' Boeing 777, have nine seats across with only two aisles separating them.
 Pity the poor travelers stuck in the middle section, surrounded by crying babies on both sides!

 - It's important to pay attention to the kind of equipment the airline is using on your flight for another reason: Seat width.
-One of the most uncomfortable aircraft I've ever flown is a domestic Boeing 737: On most of these planes, the seat width between arm rests is a measly 17 inches across, which squeezes all but the narrowest bottoms.
-However, Lufthansa's economy class seats provide a relatively generous width of 18 inches — and that extra inch of space does make a difference in coach class.
+One of the most uncomfortable aircraft to fly anywhere is the Boeing 737: On most of these planes, the seat width between arm rests is a measly 17 inches across, which squeezes all but the narrowest bottoms.
+Even when flown on a short hop, most 737s are misery-inducing.
+However, Lufthansa's economy class seats provide a relatively generous width of 18 inches — and that extra inch of space does make a difference.